 Catch a bus going to Daet and get off at Talobatib Junction in Labo.
 From Talobatib Junction, you can ride a bus going to Panganiban, bus fare is less than P50.00.
 Travel time from Manila to Talobatib is approximately six to seven hours, and from Talobatib to Panganiban is around an hour to an hour-and-a-half.

-There are no hotels in the town, and the only place where tourists can rent a room is in Tejada’s Place in Sitio Landing.
-They have rooms for P500.00 per night (with toilet and bath) and P300.00 for rooms with common toilet and bath.
-It is owned by Tatay Rudy Tejada, a town councilor and his wife Nanay Aida Tejada, they are very warm, accommodating and very kind.
+There are no high-end hotels in town, only homestays and lodges.
+I stayed in Tejada’s Place in Sitio Landing which offers rooms for P500.00 per night (with toilet and bath) and P300.00 for rooms with common toilet and bath.
+It is owned by Tatay Rudy and Nanay Aida, they are very warm, accommodating and very kind.
 Tejada’s Place is along the beach with a great view of sunset.
 Contact No: +63939-9027532/ +63907-5375234.

 Camping along the beach is also allowed, but bring your own camping equipments.